Top Scholarships for Women in STEM

 One recipient, Full-tuition

-The Details: This scholarship is for full-tuition for a woman in STEM, funded by Cards Against Humanity.
+The Details: This scholarship provides full-tuition funding for women and non-binary students in STEM fields, funded by Cards Against Humanity.
 Students would need to film a 3-minute educational video of themselves explaining a STEM topic they are passionate about.
 The scholarship is open to high school seniors or undergraduates.
 If a student hasn’t picked a major yet, they need to have plans to pursue a STEM subject while they are in college.

 Website for more information and to apply for this scholarship: link